 This page is intended for administrators setting up Stash for a small team.
 It describes how to enable HTTPS (HTTP over SSL) access for Tomcat, the webserver distributed with Stash, using a self-signed certificate.
 You should consider doing this, and making secure access mandatory, if Stash will be internet-facing and usernames, passwords and other proprietary data may be at risk.

-If you are setting up a production instance you should consider using a CA certificate, briefly described below.
+If you are setting up a production instance of Stash you should consider using a CA certificate, briefly described below.

 There are other network topology options for running Stash, including running Stash behind a reverse proxy.
 For an overview of some common options, see Proxying and securing Stash.